Skip to main content

 Formlist

 In a Formlist screen component, users can start editing right away.
 A formlist does not contain action buttons: every change is automatically saved.
+For more information about the configuration of a formlist, see Formlist component.

 Example